 Genesis Fisher is the founder and Principal Attorney of Fisher Law Practice, P.C. which provides onsite conflict resolution to help businesses deal with tough issues and keep employees focused on work, not office disputes.
 Allegations of discrimination (race, gender, lgbtq) or sexual misconduct can tear teams apart.
 Through mediation, one-on-one coaching, and conflict resolution training, she gets people talking so they can share their frustrations, address differences and repair trust.
-She is also an experienced criminal defense attorney.
-No matter the allegations, she fights to keep her clients out of jail and protect their future.
-Ms. Fisher is on the Board of Directors at the Association for Conflict Resolution, Greater New York.
-She is also an adjunct professor at New York Law School teaching the courses: Advanced Legal Methods and Negotiation, Counseling and Interviewing.
+She is also an experienced family law and criminal defense attorney who works hard to protect her clients’ futures.
+Ms. Fisher is President-Elect of the Association for Conflict Resolution, Greater New York.
+She is an Adjunct Professor at New York Law School teaching the courses: Advanced Legal Methods and Negotiation, Counseling and Interviewing.
 In 2019 She taught a Sociology Practicum in Conflict Resolution at John Jay College.
 Ms. Fisher mentors new mediators at the New York Peace Institute and in New York County Small Claims Court.
 She is FINRA Arbitrator and a member of several mediation court panels.